munshaw/my-systems-old/README.md

 deb-src <server> buster-backports main
 ```

-A backported kernel and firmware was installed
+A backported kernel and firmware was installed with

 ```
 apt update
 apt -t buster-backports install linux-image-amd64 firmware-amd-graphics amd64-microcode
 ```

+I rebooted the system with `reboot`.

 ## First steps